JesseKefa/NewUniMarket/README.md

 - User Profile Management
 - Product Listing and Management
 - Shopping Cart and Checkout
-- Secure Payments with M-Pesa and credit card
+- Secure Payments with M-Pesa
 - Admin Dashboard for monitoring
 - Messaging system for users to communicate with sellers